idealab-isu/AFM-LLM-Defect-Guidance/README.md

 # TODO

+- [ ] Generate 50 detailed questions related to AFM image defects focusing on multiple sample types, scanning parameters, and defect types.
+- [ ] Generate answers using GPT-40, Claude, Grok, and Gemini.
-- [ ] Evaluate RAG vs non-RAG responses
+- [ ] Generate answers using reasoning models.
-  - [ ] Find evaluation metrics for RAG vs non-RAG responses
+- [ ] Get evaluateions from AFM experts for the answers.
-- [ ] Find the answer: Is Reasoning model with document better without fine-tuning LLM?
-(Clarify with Dr.Soumik)
 - [ ] Work on UI for AFM agent